 - Eggs: fresh, large.

-- Baking soda: is used as leavener to help the cake rise, so make sure it isn't expired.
+- Baking soda: make sure it isn't expired.

-- Powdered sugar: also called icing or confectioners' sugar, you can easily buy it online.
-Domino powdered sugar is a very popular one.
+- Powdered sugar: also called icing or confectioners' sugar.

 As the title highlights, it is the star ingredient, making this recipe a fantastic one.